excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

            join distributor in distributors on customer.City equals distributor.City select new { Customer = customer, Distributor = distributor };
        ```

-* Rename properties when the property names in the result would be ambiguous.
+#### Rename properties when the property names in the result would be ambiguous
 For example, if your query returns a customer name and a distributor ID, instead of leaving them as Name and ID in the result, rename them to clarify that Name is the name of a customer, and ID is the ID of a distributor.

        ```
        var localDistributors2 =